Where To Go Peach Picking near NYC

 Approximately 105 minutes from Midtown Manhattan

 A bona fide Long Island institution, Wickham's is the largest and oldest farm on the North Shore.
-In August, you can harvest a few varieties of peaches and, if you time it right, maybe even do some blueberry picking.
+In August, you can harvest a few varieties of peaches, and if you time it right, you can maybe even do some blueberry picking.
 Pickers pay upfront rather than by the pound, and you must use the containers the farm provides.
 It's worth noting that strollers are not allowed in the fields, so be prepared to carry infants and tots.
-The farm is closed Sundays.
+The farm is closed on Sundays.

 Peach Picking in New Jersey for Families